Curtis Grenoble, M.S., PA-C

 Application Process and Deadlines

-The Admissions Committee of Lock Haven University's Physician Assistant Program welcomes applications for the 2018-2019 admissions cycle beginning on April 27th, 2018.
+The Admissions Committee of Lock Haven University's Physician Assistant Program welcomes applications beginning in late April with each application cycle for the class to be seated the following May.
 Potential students should apply to the program through the Centralized Application Service for Physician Assistants (CASPA).

 Applications must be completed AND verified by CASPA by OCTOBER 1st including official report of GRE scores directly to CASPA (Designated Institution (DI) Code 8827).